phospho-app/phospho/DeploymentGuide.md

 Congratulations!
 You have successfully deployed the Phospho platform with Docker.
 You can now start exploring the platform and use its powerful tools to manage your LLM apps more effectively.

-If you run into any issues, feel free to ask for support on the [Phospho Discord channel](https://discord.gg/phospho).
+If you run into any issues, feel free to ask for support to `contact@phospho.ai`